jupyter-server/team-compass/docs/team/becoming-member.md

 Team members can freely pass between active and inactive at any time.
 They *should* publicly state their status change in an issue or PR.
 A subsequent pull request will be made to this page to update their status.

-This means an inactive team member can "reactivate" themselves at any time by publically stating their change in status.
+This means an inactive team member can "reactivate" themselves at any time by publicly stating their change in status.
 This does not require a nomination from another team member.

 For example, a team member who is going out on a long leave/vacation can temporarily move to the inactive team during their absence and immediately reactivate upon return.